During market panics, debtors and investors win, while savors lose. Let me explain.

 Blue line: Dow Jones.
 Green Line: 10-year Treasury Yield.

-Manage Your Finances In One Place: The best way to become financially independent and protect yourself is to get a handle on your finances by signing up with Personal Capital.
-They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize.
-Before Personal Capital, I had to log into eight different systems to track 25+ difference accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
-Now, I can just log into Personal Capital to see how my stock accounts are doing and how my net worth is progressing.
+Manage Your Finances In One Place.
+One of the best way to become financially independent and protect yourself is to get a handle on your finances by signing up with Personal Capital.
+They are a free online platform which aggregates all your financial accounts in one place so you can see where you can optimize your money.